 Argan Oil and Jojoba Oil against Skin Diseases

 Due to its anti-inflammatory and antimicrobial properties, jojoba oil is very useful in the fight against acne.
-This oil reduces dry skin, peeling and itching, and is therefore especially indicated in treatment of psoriasis and eczema.
+This oil reduces dry skin, peeling, and itching, and is therefore especially indicated in the treatment of psoriasis and eczema.

 Argan Oil vs Jojoba Oil for Nails

 Both of these natural oils are ideal for caring for the cuticle and nails.
 Massaging a nail with argan oil or jojoba oil helps prevent cuticle growth and evens out the surface of the nails.